What is it?

 Why is this important?

-This determination dictates whether the individual will be paid through payroll and have taxes deducted at source or will be responsible for reporting and remitting to CRA directly.
+This determination dictates whether the individual will be paid through Payroll and have taxes deducted at source or paid through Accounts Payable and be responsible for reporting and remitting to CRA directly.

 It is important for the University to properly classify independent contractors.
 Unlike employees, independent contractors do not have employment taxes withheld and are not eligible for University benefits.
 If an individual is incorrectly classified as an independent contractor and should have been hired as an employee, the University/department could be assessed fines by the CRA and/or be required to pay damages to individuals.